sebw/blog-old.wains.be/index.md

 **Opinions expressed here represent my own and not those of my employer.**

-## What I'm up to today (and tomorrow)
+## What I'm up to today

 ![](https://blog.wains.be/images/redhat.png)

-Starting August 1st 2018, I'll start a new exciting job at Red Hat, the Open Source company.
+I'm a senior consultant at Red Hat, the Open Source company.
 I will work as a Senior Consultant.

-I will work with modern technologies like OpenShift, OpenStack, Cloudforms, Gluster, Ansible or IPA.
+I will work with modern technologies like OpenShift, OpenStack, Cloudforms, Gluster, Ansible or IDM.

-To learn more about Red Hat consulting check [https://www.redhat.com/en/services/consulting](https://www.redhat.com/en/services/consulting).
+To learn more about our consulting service, check [https://www.redhat.com/en/services/consulting](https://www.redhat.com/en/services/consulting).

 ## What I have been up to in the past